 Qualstar reserves the right to modify the design or specification without notice.
 This specification may not be construed as a contractual obligation except as specifically agreed to by Qualstar in writing at the time of order.

 Qualstar and the Qualstar logo are registered trademarks of Qualstar Corporation.
-Trademarks are the property of their respective owners.
-Copyright © 2003 Qualstar Corporation.
+Other trademarks are the property of their respective owners.